Austin, Chicago: Galewood

-Galewood is named for Abram Gale who bought a farm on the area in 1838.
-The neighborhood is bordered by the Milwaukee District / West Line to the north, Harlem Avenue to the west, North Avenue to the south and Narragansett Avenue to the east.
+Galewood is named for Abram Gale, who bought a farm on the area in 1838.
+The neighborhood is bordered by the Milwaukee District / West Line to the north, Harlem Avenue to the west, North Avenue to the south, and Narragansett Avenue to the east.
 The area is a historically Italian-American community with a sizable population of Chicago city employees.
-Since the 1980s, it has seen an increase in African American and Latino residents, but this integration has occurred peacefully in contrast with other areas of Chicago.
+Since the 1980s, it has seen an increase in African-American and Latino residents, but this integration has occurred peacefully in contrast with other areas of Chicago.

 Galewood has two stations on the Milwaukee District West Line.
-The first station, Mars station functions as a stop for employees of the nearby Mars, Incorporated factory, closing in 2024, and Shriners Hospitals for Children, the latter of which is located in Montclare.
+The first, Mars station functions as a stop for employees of the nearby Mars, Incorporated factory, closing in 2024, and Shriners Hospitals for Children, the latter of which is located in Montclare.
 The Mars station only stops during traditional commuting hours.
 The second, Galewood station is located east of Mars station and is a regular service station.
 Canadian Pacific (which operates in the U.S. Midwest as the Soo Line Railroad) operates freight trains on the line via trackage rights.

 The neighborhood has strong ties with neighboring Montclare, including sharing a namesake library in the Chicago Public Library system, and is sometimes considered as part of that neighborhood and not the Austin community.

 Galewood is significantly whiter than the remainder of Austin.
 Galewood is 22.51% White, 50.17% African American, and 1.77% from two or more races.
-Residents who self-identify as Hispanic or Latino of any race were 23.96% of the total Galewood population with the western half of Galewood being 36% white and 31% African American.
+Residents who self-identify as Hispanic or Latino of any race were 23.96% of the total Galewood population, with the western half of Galewood being 36% White and 31% African American.

 The Island

 The Island neighborhood is located in the southwest corner of the Austin community.
-It has a population of approximately 1,700 residents.
-It encompasses roughly a square mile and its western and southern borders are to the suburbs of Oak Park and Cicero respectively.
+It has a population around 1,700 residents.
+It encompasses roughly a square mile and its western and southern borders are to the suburbs of Oak Park and Cicero, respectively.
 It is further isolated from the rest of Austin by an industrial corridor to its east and railroad tracks and Interstate 290 to the north.
-It is only accessible from Austin Boulevard & Roosevelt Road.
+It is only accessible from Austin Boulevard and Roosevelt Road.

 The Island was the last of Austin's neighborhoods to integrate.
-In the 1980s, when the rest of Austin was over 70% African-American, the Island did not have a single African-American family.
+In the 1980s, when the rest of Austin was over 70% African American, The Island did not have a single African-American family.
 In 1984, when an African-American family attempted to move in on Roosevelt Road, they were met with violent resistance and shortly moved out.
 Politically, the area went heavily for Jane Byrne in the Democratic primary and for Edward Vrdolyak against Harold Washington in the 1987 mayoral election that broke down on racial lines.
-Today, the Island is an integrated community.
+Today, The Island is an integrated community.

 The area, once industrial, has a diverse economy.
 Chicago Studio City, the largest film studio in the Midwestern United States, is located here.
-The films Transformers: Dark of the Moon, The Dark Knight and Public Enemies were partially filmed in The Island as were episodes of Empire and Shameless.
+The films Transformers: Dark of the Moon, The Dark Knight, and Public Enemies were partially filmed in The Island, as were episodes of Empire and Shameless.